cherwah/iss_ml_cert/feature engineering/feature selection/Workshop - Feature Selection.md

   2. Then, for each candidate X, look for peers Y within the rest of the candidates that are **greater than 0.6 positively-correlated** to X
   3. From (X + Y), select the feature that is either the **most negatively or positively correlated** to *Cultivar*
   4. Discard the rest in (X + Y) from the candidates pool
-  5. Re-iterate Step 2 until the canddiates pool is empty
+  5. Re-iterate Step 2 until the candidates pool is empty

 </br>